shivangagrahari02-web/shivangagrahari02-web/README.md

 # ✨ Hey there, welcome to my GitHub!
-<br><br>I’ve always been drawn to the intersection of design, data, creativity, and problem-solving.
-Coming from an engineering background and growing into the world of data analytics, I enjoy building projects that turn raw data into meaningful insights and actionable outcomes.<br><br>Here, you’ll find:<br><br>📊 Analytics projects focused on business insights, customer behaviour, and operations<br>🛠️ Work involving Excel, SQL, EDA, dashboards, and problem-solving<br>🎨 A mix of creativity, business thinking, and analytical storytelling<br>🌱 My learning journey through engineering, operations and data <br><br>One thing I’ve learned through my projects and experiences:<br>Business outcomes don’t happen without a change in human behaviour, and actionable outcomes define those changes.<br><br>I’m constantly exploring patterns in data, improving my analytical thinking, and looking for opportunities to create meaningful impact through data and creativity.<br><br>Whether you’re here to explore projects, exchange ideas, or simply connect with someone figuring things out one dataset at a time, you’re most welcome here 🤝<br><br>Let’s connect, learn, and build together 🚀<br>
+I’ve always been drawn to the intersection of design, data, creativity, and problem-solving.
+Coming from an engineering background and growing into the world of data analytics, I enjoy building projects that turn raw data into meaningful insights and actionable outcomes.<br><br>Here, you’ll find:<br><br>📊 Analytics projects focused on business insights, customer behaviour, and operations<br>🛠️ Work involving Excel, SQL, EDA, dashboards, and problem-solving<br>🎨 A mix of creativity, business thinking, and analytical storytelling<br>🌱 My learning journey through engineering, operations and data <br><br>I’m constantly exploring patterns in data, improving my analytical thinking, and looking for opportunities to create meaningful impact through data and creativity.<br><br>Whether you’re here to explore projects, exchange ideas, or simply connect with someone figuring things out one dataset at a time, you’re most welcome here 🤝<br><br>Let’s connect, learn, and build together 🚀<br>

 ## 🌐 Socials: